How to Obtain a Youth Card

 Youth Card Renewals

-For renewing a child’s card, the child or the library card must be present.
+For renewing a child’s card in-person, the child or the library card must be present.
 The parent must then show the photo ID with the correct address.
 Youth cards are not eligible for online renewals.